kedar-pawar/Snack-Squad-A-Customizable-Snack-Ordering-and-Delivery-App/README.md

 ## 📎 Appendix

 - 📁 Source Code: Available in this repository
-- 📸 Screenshots: See `/screenshots` folder
 - 📜 DFDs, User Stories, and Architecture Diagrams: Included in `/docs`

 ---